devJSQ/binary-search-tree-project/README.md

         // 1 - Create a BinarySearchTree object.

-        // 2 - Call insert function to build/add the tree in figuer 1.
+        // 2 - Call the insert function to build/add the tree in figure 1.

-        // 3 - Call print function to print the tree values.
+        // 3 - Call the print function to print the tree values.